wes1350/wes1350.github.io/_posts/2020-02-11-learningfrench.md

 I listened to the **Learn French with Jessica** **podcast** a fair amount as a beginner as well.
 This podcast is in English, but will help explain some concepts that can be tricky to understand as a beginner (e.g. the weird French counting system, “c’est” vs. “il est”, etc.)

 For more advanced learners, try the **French Voices podcast**, hosted by the same Jessica mentioned above.
-This podcast features full-length interviews in French features many interesting Francophones (e.g. movie directors, scientists, etc.) I didn’t listen to this podcast too much, but not for lack of quality – for an advanced student, this podcast will be excellent listening practice\!
+This podcast features full-length interviews in French with many interesting Francophones (e.g. movie directors, scientists, etc.) I didn’t listen to this podcast too much, but not for lack of quality – for an advanced student, this podcast will be excellent listening practice\!

 I also occasionally visited the **/r/languagelearning, /r/French, and /r/learnfrench** subreddits, more so when I was a beginner.
 Through these subreddits I discovered many of the resources I discussed above, and also learned a decent amount from some of the French-specific posts.
 In particular, I came back to [this post](https://www.reddit.com/r/learnfrench/comments/a58us6/jai_r%C3%A9ussi_le_defl_b1/) a few times for inspiration.
+Once I reached a solid intermediate level, I sometimes visited the **/r/France** subreddit, which served as interesting reading and taught me some useful vocabulary.

 # Other resources I didn’t use